EcoJulia/Diversity.jl/test/canonical/README.md

 - Did anything move that you did not expect?
 That is the finding, not the noise.
 - Are the new numbers still sensible — positive, finite, non-increasing in `q`?

-⚠️ **Re-blessing is not a way to make a failing test pass.** A canonical failure means the output changed; your job is to explain *why* before recording the new value.
+Note: **Re-blessing is not a way to make a failing test pass.** A canonical failure means the output changed; your job is to explain *why* before recording the new value.
 If you cannot say why, do not bless it.

-🔴 And if a change moves these numbers, it will very likely move rdiversity's too — so it is a change to the *specification*, not just to this package.
+And if a change moves these numbers, it will very likely move rdiversity's too — so it is a change to the *specification*, not just to this package.
 Raise it rather than blessing past it.

 ## The two kinds, and why there are two